Poetry Corner

 Freedom that pins you down.
 Freedom that chains you down.

-Arts & Entertainment Editor (Volume 50); Staff Writer (Volume 49) — Hannah is in her final year double majoring in Communications, Culture, Information and Technology (CCIT) and Professional Writing and Communications (PWC).
-In her spare time, Hannah runs her sticker shop The Aesthetics Studio and listens to podcasts while drawing.
-Hannah’s previous publications include PWC’s official journal of creative non-fiction in Mindwaves Vol. 15 and research in Compass Vol. 9 and 10.
+Editor-in-Chief (Volume 51); Arts & Entertainment Editor (Volume 50) — Hannah recently completed her HBA in Communications, Culture, Information & Technology and Professional Writing & Communications with High Distinction.
+Hannah served as the Arts & Entertainment Editor for Vol. 50 and her previous publications include PWC’s official journal of creative non-fiction in Mindwaves Vol. 15 and research in Compass Vol. 9 and 10.
 She also served as an Associate Editor for Compass Vol. 9 and Vol. 10.
-Hannah was a Staff Writer for The Medium Vol. 49 and 50 before becoming the A&E Editor.
+In her spare time, Hannah runs her sticker shop The Aesthetics Studio and does freelance writing.
 You can connect with Hannah on LinkedIn.

-Associate Features Editor (Volume 50) — Madhav is a second-year student completing a double major in Mathematics and Computer Science, and a minor in Professional Writing and Communication.
+Features Editor (Volume 51); Associate Features Editor (Volume 50) — Madhav is a third year student completing a double major in mathematics and computer science, and a minor in professional writing.
 Everyone in UTM has a unique story that makes them special and deserves to be told.
-As an Associate Features Editor, Madhav wants to narrate these types of stories with creative and descriptive writing.
-In his off time, Madhav loves watching anime, reading manga or fantasy novels, and listening to music.
+As the Features Editor, Madhav wants to narrate these types of stories with creative and descriptive writing.
+In his off-time, Madhav loves watching anime, reading manga or fantasy novels and listening to music.

 Your email address will not be published.
 Required fields are marked *